cakephp/docs/en/tutorials-and-examples/cms/database.rst

 .. note::

-    If you have **config/app_local.php** in your app folder, it overrides app.php configuration.
+    If you have **config/app_local.php** in your app folder, you need to configure your database connection in that file instead.

 Creating our First Model
 ========================